-Note: The following is a convenience translation of the attached form no. 5.1 published by DWS-Verlag; only the German original shall be legally binding
+Note: The following is a convenience translation of the attached form no. 5.1 published by DWS Steuerberater Medien GmbH; only the German original shall be legally binding

-These “general terms and conditions” shall govern contracts between German qualified tax advisors (Steuerberater, Steuerbevollmächtigte) as well as firms of tax advisors (Steuerberatungsgesellschaften) (hereinafter collectively referred to as the ‘Tax Advisors’, and each of them a ‘Tax Advisor’) and their clients (Auftraggeber), unless otherwise expressly agreed in text form (Textform) or prescribed by law.
+These “general terms and conditions” shall govern contracts1) between German qualified tax advisors (Steuerberater, Steuerbevollmächtigte) as well as professional-practice companies (Berufsausübungsgesellschaften) providing tax advice (hereinafter collectively referred to as the ‘Tax Advisors’, and each of them a ‘Tax Advisor’) and their clients (Auftraggeber), unless otherwise expressly agreed in text form (Textform) or mandatory by law.

 1. Scope and execution of the engagement